Microsoft yanks Wall Street lower as gold's price suddenly snaps back

 Helping to keep the Fed on pause is the fact that inflation remains stubbornly above the central bank’s 2% target.
 Lower rates can worsen inflation.
 They could also further undercut the U.S. dollar’s value, which would help U.S. exporters.

-Trump has been pushing aggressively for lower rates and once again on Thursday criticized the Fed's chair, Jerome Powell, personally for being “too late” to cut.
+President Donald Trump has been pushing aggressively for lower rates and once again on Thursday criticized the Fed's chair personally for being “too late” to cut.

 In stock markets abroad, indexes rose across much of Europe and Asia.